anikabhatnagar20/CPTprojectfront3/_posts/2024-02-20-secondhome.md

 ---
 comments: True
 layout: base
-title: Home Page
+title: After Login
-description: The home page with each seperate feature, should be allowed to access after logging in
+description: This is the page that has all the fatures that are avaliable to the user
 courses: {'compsci': {'week': 4}}
 type: hacks
-permalink: /Home
+permalink: /sechome
 ---
 <html lang="en">
 <head>
     <meta charset="UTF-8">